SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           - The app is user-friendly.
 You will see nice and easy interfaces in the app and provided with all the options you need for convenient trading.
-        question: >
+        question: |
-          What is Snowball Securities’ best advantages comparing with other brokers?
+          What are the best advantages of Snowball compared with other brokers?
       - answer: |-
           Transfer from an IB broker